axel883/windows-ai-docs/docs/convert-model-winmltools.md

 With `help(winmltools.utils.convert_float_to_float16)`, you can find more details about this tool.
 The floating data 16 in WinMLTools currently only complies with [IEEE 754 floating point standard (2008)](https://en.wikipedia.org/wiki/Half-precision_floating-point_format).

->[!NOTE]
->Reducing the model size may result in accuracy loss.
+> **Note** Reducing the model size may result in accuracy loss.
 We recommend you always check the resulting model's accuracy before deploying to your application.

 ## Quantize ONNX model

 WinMLTools also supports compressing existing ONNX models by using the quantize operator.
 The tool currently supports linear quantization from 32 bit floating point data into 8 bit data.

-> [!NOTE]
->Quantization could result in loss of accuracy in the resulting model.
+> **Note** Quantization could result in loss of accuracy in the resulting model.
 Make sure you verify the model's accuracy before deploying into your application.

 Below is a full example if you want to convert directly from an ONNX binary file.

 ~~~python
 import winmltools

 model = winmltools.load_model('model.onnx')
 quantized_model = winmltools.quantize(model, per_channel=True, nbits=8, use_dequantize_linear=True)
 winmltools.save_model(quantized_model, 'quantized.onnx')
 ~~~

 Input parameters definition:

 - `per_channel`: If set to True, the quantizer will linearly dequantize for each channel in each initialized tensors in [n,c,h,w] format.
 By default this parameter is set to True.
 - `nbits`: number of bits to represent quantized values.
 Currently only 8 bits is supported.
 - `use_dequantize_linear`: If set to True, the quantizer will linearly dequantize for each channel in initialized tensors for Conv operators in [n,c,h,w] format.
 By default this is set to True.

 ## Create custom ONNX operators